 From an application perspective, Ouroboros network operates as a “black box” with a very simple interface.
 Either it provides a flow, a bidirectional channel that delivers data within some requested operational parameters such as delay and bandwidth and reliability and security; or it provides a broadcast channel.

-The Ouroboros daemons can be thought of as software routers that can be connected to each other.
-Each one has an address, and they forward packets among each other.
-The daemons also implement a Distributed Hash Table, so the network has its own internal name-to-address resolution.
+From an administrative perspective, an Ouroboros network is a bunch of daemons that can be thought of as software routers (unicast) or software hubs (broadcast) that can be connected to each other; again through a simple API.
+Each daemon has an address, and they forward packets among each other.
+The daemons also implement their own internal name-to-address resolution.

-For more depth, our article on the design of Ouroboros is accessible on arXiv.
+For a lot more depth, our article on the design of Ouroboros is accessible on arXiv.

 The best place to start understanding a bit what Ouroboros aims to do and how it differs from other packet networks is to first watch this presentation at FOSDEM 2018 (it’s over two years old, so not entirely up-to-date anymore), and have a quick read of the flow allocation and data path sections.